 - ½ cup plain Greek yogurt or sour cream

 - Preheat oven to 400F.
 Lightly line a cooking tray with parchment paper or tinfoil.

-- Wash and dry your sweet potatoes (thoroughly scrubbing ensure all dirt is removed).
+- To prep your sweet potatoes- Wash and dry your sweet potatoes (thoroughly scrubbing ensure all dirt is removed).
 Chop sweet potatoes into ¼ inch rounds, add to a medium bowl and toss with olive oil and spices.
 Arrange the sweet potato rounds in a single layer on the baking sheet (they may overlap slightly).
 Bake for about 25 minutes, flipping halfway.

-- Once the potatoes are done, top with whatever toppings you would like to go into the oven (ie. bell peppers, zucchini, cheese, jalapeno) and place the pan back in the oven.
-Bake for an additional 10 minutes, and then finish by turning the oven to broil and broiling for 5 minutes to get the cheese nice and crispy.
+- Once the potatoes are done, top with the cooked ground meat and your remaining toppings (ie. bell peppers, zucchini, cheese, jalapeno) and place the pan back in the oven.
+Bake for an additional 10 minutes.
+To get the cheese nice and crispy- turn the oven to broil for the final 5 minutes of cooking.

-- Serve with additional toppings over a bed of lettuce if desired!
+- Serve with sour cream/ Greek yogurt, salsa and guacamole over a bed of lettuce if desired!